marcusramberg/blog/content/post/2023-02-07-fosdem-2023-conference-report.md

 ### NixOS is Great

-Which was mostly a talk about an ephemeral homelab setup using nixos and pixicores.
+Which was mostly a talk about an ephemeral home-lab setup using nixOS and [Pixicore](https://github.com/danderson/netboot/tree/main/pixiecore).
-The talk was mostly focused on netbootin diskless machines and didn't really cover that much nix content.
+The talk was mostly focused on netbootin disk-less machines and didn't really cover that much nix content.

 ### Pitfalls of Nix